brainstormforce/wp-spectra/readme.txt

 == Changelog ==

-= x.x.x =
+= 2.7.5 - WEDNESDAY, 16th AUGUST 2023 =
-* Improvement: Container - Added an opacity setting for the overlay of the image and video background-types.
+* Improvement: Container - Added an opacity setting for the overlay of the image and video background types.
-* Improvement: Info Box - Added heading tag settings for prefix.
+* Improvement: Info Box - Added heading tag settings for the prefix.
 * Improvement: Info Box - Added an inherit-from-theme option for the text-type CTA.
-* Improvement: Forms - Added an inherit-from-theme option for the submit button styling.
+* Improvement: Form - Added an inherit-from-theme option for the submit button styling.
-* Fix: Blockquote - Resolved an issue wherein having '#' or '@' symbols in the description would result in the removal of content following them symbols when shared on Twitter.
+* Improvement: Global - Enhanced the reusable block functionality for the following blocks: Review, Content Timeline, Post Timeline, Price List, Separator, Social Share, Star Rating, Table Of Contents, Taxonomy List, Team, Testimonials.
-* Fix: Call To Action - Resolved an issue in which the bottom-margins of the title and description would not work as intended for Tablet and Mobile devices on the frontend.
+* Fix: Call To Action - Resolved an issue in which the bottom margins of the title and description would not work as intended for Tablet and Mobile devices on the frontend.
+* Fix: Blockquote - Resolved an issue wherein having '#' or '@' symbols in the description would result in the removal of content following the symbols when shared on Twitter.
 * Fix: Post Carousel - Resolved an issue wherein the carousel dots would not appear centered.
 * Fix: Social Share - Resolved an issue wherein the gap between icons would add unwanted margins to the sides of the wrapper.
 * Fix: Testimonials - Resolved an issue wherein the Testimonial dots would not appear centered.
-* Fix: Instagram - Resolved an issue in which an undefined record could appear in the admin dashboard.
 * Fix: Global - Resolved an issue that was encountered when updating to WordPress 6.3 on some websites.
-* Fix: Global - Resolved an issue wherein the color-picker default icon which would not appear in WordPress 6.3.
+* Fix: Global - Resolved an issue wherein the color-picker default icon would not appear in WordPress 6.3.
+* Fix: Admin - Resolved an issue in which an undefined record could appear on the Instagram integrations page.

 = 2.7.4 - TUESDAY, 8th AUGUST 2023 =
 * Improvement: Core Blocks - Implemented responsive typography font-size units.